plugwise/plugwise-beta/.github/ISSUE_TEMPLATE/bug.md

-name: Report an issue with Plugwise Beta.
+name: "Report an issue with Plugwise Beta."
-description: Report an issue with Plugwise Beta.
+description: "Report an issue with Plugwise Beta."
 title: "[BUG] "
 labels: ["bug"]
 body: